 - Heavy-duty stainless steel construction for long-term use

-- Ideal for spoons, spatulas, ladles, and prep tools
+- Useful for spoons, spatulas, ladles, and prep tools

-👉 A reliable, all-purpose option for busy restaurant kitchens.
+A stainless steel cylinder holder is a reliable all-purpose option for busy restaurant kitchens.

 2. Multi-Compartment Cutlery Organizer